10 Reasons Why Your Dog Won’t Eat

 1).
 Stomach upset: the first thing to suspect when your dog loses his appetite is maybe he just has an upset stomach.
 Could he have eaten something he shouldn’t have?
 Dogs are regularly attracted to things we consider yucky, including trash, dead animals, insects, kitty box snacks, etc. Eating these kinds of things can cause an upset stomach, vomiting, diarrhea and even a distended belly.
 You may even see your dog eating grass as a way to relieve his stomach distress.
 You need to be concerned if he doesn’t eat for 2-3 days or if he develops excessive vomiting and diarrhea.
 If you see these or other troubling signs, then it’s time to call the vet.

 2).
 Dental problems: just like us, our fur babies can develop dental problems that keep them from eating.
 Your canine companion may have a cavity, a broken tooth, swollen or bleeding gums, etc. Dental problems can make your dog’s mouth or teeth painful, which could make him not want to eat.
 He may refuse to eat in order to avoid the pain of chewing his food.
-This may be the case if your dog stopped eating dry food.
+This may be the case if your dog stopped eating dry food, which is a common problem in older dogs.

 3).
 Medications: any changes in medication could cause an appetite change in your dog.
 Not only that, but the addition of new medicines could also change his eating habits.
 When you think of medications, you may envision tablets and pills.
 However, even injections can have side effects that include loss of appetite.
 Usually medicines will only have a short-term effect on your pup’s eating habits.
 It may take a couple of days for his system to adjust; however, if it lasts longer, it will be necessary to let your vet know about this side effect.